phuongwj/my-notes/ccp-module/day-1.md

 ### Dedicated
 - A physical server wholly utilized by a single customer
 - You have to guess your capacity
-- You'll overpay for an underutlized server
+- You'll overpay for an underutilized server
 - You can't vertical scale, you need a manual migration
 - Replacing a server is very difficult
 - Limited by your Host Operating system